YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

 ============

 The ``SenderMojit`` listens for click events and then forwards them and an associated URL to the ``MasterMojit``.
-Because the controller for the ``SenderMojit`` does little but send some text, we will only examine the binder and index view template.
+Because the controller for the ``SenderMojit`` does little but send some text, we will only examine the binder and index template.

 The binder for the ``SenderMojit`` binds and attaches event handlers to the DOM.
 In the ``binders/index.js`` below, the handler for click events uses the ``mojitProxy`` object to fire the event to the binder for the ``MasterMojit``.
 The URL of the clicked link is passed to the ``MasterMojit``.